Applications of emulation and Bayesian methods in heavy-ion physics: Bayesian inference: general concepts

 Because definitions of priors are rarely clear-cut, priors can be seen as modelling assumptions.
 It used to be common to neglect the effect of bulk viscosity in simulations of heavy-ion collisions, which is equivalent to defining a null prior for bulk viscosity.
 For shear viscosity, many would agree with the assumption that $\eta/s(T)$ has a single minimum and has a monotonic behaviour away from this minimum, at least in the temperature range relevant for heavy-ion collisions.
 For some, enforcing this seemingly reasonable modelling assumption improves the Bayesian inference since it excludes parameterizations of $\eta/s(T)$ that are thought to be unphysical.
 For others, enforcing this assumption deprives us of verifying if any parametrization that does not satisfy this property can still describe measurements.

 Deciding on modelling assumptions provides general guidance but not absolute constraints on the priors.
-Because of the common uncertainty in defining priors, the use of step-function priors ($p_{j, min}<p_j<p_{j, max}$) should generally be avoided unless there (i) exists a strict bound on the parameter (such as positivity), or (ii) one wants to enforce a modelling assumption strictly.
+Because of the difficulty in defining priors, the use of step-function priors ($p_{j, min}<p_j<p_{j, max}$) should generally be avoided unless (i) there exists a strict bound on the parameter (such as positivity), or (ii) one wants to enforce a modelling assumption strictly.
 In general, modelling assumptions are imprecise (for example, ``very large $\eta/s(T)$ should be avoided''), and priors should continuously taper off to zero.

+A simple approach to assess the role played by the prior is to overlay it with the posterior, as shown in Figure~\ref{fig:prior_posterior}.
+If the prior and posterior are the same for a certain range of parameters, it highlights that the constraints obtained are largely from the prior itself, and not from data.
+This is not necessarily an issue if the prior is well motivated, but in the opposite case, one may need more data or a re-evaluation of the theoretical basis behind the choice of prior.

-Priors from previous comparisons with measurements are an important but subtle case.
+Priors determined using previous comparisons with measurements are an important but subtle case.
 In fact, posteriors from Bayesian inference are almost never used \emph{directly} as priors in heavy-ion physics.
-An example where a previous posterior could be reused as prior is if one first compares with a set of data ``A'', and then wants to compare with a second set of data ``B'' (which excludes any data from ``A'').
+An example where a previous \emph{posterior} could be reused as \emph{prior} is if one first compares with a set of data ``A'', and then wants to compare with a second set of data ``B'' (which excludes any data from ``A'').
 This is not necessarily essential since comparing with data sets ``A'' and ``B'' simultaneously can be more straightforward in practice.
 However, there can certainly be cases where measurement-informed priors are a good approach.

 There are, however, multiple cases where measurement-informed priors constitute a problem.
 The primary reason is that different groups tend to make different modelling assumptions and thus tend to obtain different posteriors even when comparing with similar data sets (see Section~\ref{sec:bayes_soft_sector}).
-In this case, comparing a model with data set ``A'' and ``B'' simultaneously is more accurate than attempting to use another model's posterior as prior.
+In this case, comparing a model with data sets ``A'' and ``B'' simultaneously is more accurate than attempting to use another model's posterior as prior.
 Doing so also removes the possibility of using the same data set twice.